Kyle Rittenhouse: Teen shooter found not guilty over Kenosha killings | DW | 19.11.2021

 Kyle Rittenhouse was cleared of all charges in the widely publicized trial on Friday.
 Rittenhouse was put on trial over killing two men and wounding a third in August last year.
 The shooting took place during a Black Lives Matter rally in Kenosha, Wisconsin.
 Rittenhouse is white, as are all three people he shot during the rally.
 He was 17 at the time.

-Rittenhouse briefly collapsed in the courtroom when the verdict was read, but quickly stood back up.
+Rittenhouse collapsed into his courtroom chair when the verdict was read.
+He was seen crying after the verdict.

+Following the verdict, Judge Bruce Schroeder confirmed Rittenhouse was "released from the obligation of his bond."

+The judge also told the jurors they are under no obligation to speak to the media.

 The protests, which also included rioting, looting and arson, were triggered when police shot and paralyzed a Black man, Jacob Blake.
 The shooting came just months after the widely publicized murder of another Black man, George Floyd.